 In 2014, Earls shifted from Microsoft Exchange to G Suite, bringing cloud collaboration tools to all restaurants and its corporate headquarters in Vancouver.
 To keep growing the business and pleasing customers, Earls’ IT team saw the need for better tools for employees to collaborate on work projects, while also maintaining workflows and processes that each individual restaurant needed.

-The move to Google Apps is paying off: Earls is rolling out new restaurants faster than ever.
+The move to G Suite is paying off: Earls is rolling out new restaurants faster than ever.
 Here, the Earls team shares ideas on how the company used the cloud to make the business more efficient, smooth the migration to new collaboration tools, and build support for the introduction of new solutions.